 Also, I think I need a Google detox.

-I can only compare this experience to those miracle births when mums don’t know they’re having a baby until they go to the toilet and find out they’re in labour.
+I like to indulge a little by comparing this experience to those miracle pregnancies when mums don’t know they’re having a baby until they go into labour.

 No matter how hard it is though, Slinky (that’s her name, by the way) is just one of the best things that’s ever happened to me.
 She’s incredible – I mean, just look at her!